robopinguin/Linkedin-Simulation-Analysis/README.md

 However, visible photos can also introduce applicant-side bias: candidates may form opinions about hiring managers based on appearance.
 For example, assumptions about age, professionalism or personality which could influence whether they apply or how they approach the role.

-Overall, photos on LinkedIn affect social perception more than formal hiring outcomes, highlighting the potential for bias on both sides.
+Overall, photos on LinkedIn affect social perception more than formal hiring outcomes and highlight the potential for bias on both sides.